mrbrightsides/smarttourismchain/CONTRIBUTING.md

 - Use meaningful variable and function names.
 - Comment clearly, especially for logic that interacts with blockchain or smart contracts.
 - Keep functions modular and reusable.
-- Use `swc_` prefix for all custom functions to avoid conflicts.
+- Use `stc_` prefix for all custom functions to avoid conflicts.

 ---